ipcjk/ixgen/Readme.md

    _router.tt_ is the main file,
    that is supplied by the _peergenerator_-module.
 The _header.tt_-file is a custom file, that will be injected before the peering-code, the _footer.tt_ file after.
+If you need to initialize peering groups
+    or set any other important value, then _header.tt_ is the right place to be.

+#### Exported structures to template engine ####

+Exported to the template is the type "IX", that is a struct of the member variables:
+- AdditionalConfig (array of strings)
+- IxName (name of the IX)
+- Options (hash map of IX-options from the ini-file)
+- PeeringGroups (used peering groups for that IX, generated from the INI)
+- PeersINI (Peers as read from the INI-file [dont use this!])
+- PeersReady (Peers that have processed and are ready for the templating)
+- RouteServerReady (Routeserver records that have been processed and are ready)

 ## INI-Configuration ##